cidles/poio-api/doc/howto.rst

 .. image:: _static/elan_tier_attributes.png

 In this case the tier `K-Spch` has the linguistic type `utterance`, and so on.
-These tier attributes correspond to the names in the data structure types of Poio API (see section :ref:`data_structure_types`).
+These linguistic types correspond to the names in the data structure types of Poio API (see section :ref:`data_structure_types`).
 Which means that if you transform an EAF file into GrAF files with Poio API it will create one file for each of the linguistic types.
 Each of those files file will contain all the